sayeddotexe/Quantitative-Finance/README.md

 # Goals
 * Demonstrate the use of Modelling for Quantiative Finance.
 * Succesfully use Black-Scholes, Binomial trees and Monte Carlo Simulation to estimate various financial properties.
+* Understand how American and European options affect price.
 * Create a visualisation for these models.

 # Python libraries Used